 Over the course of a generation, Pigtopia gradually increases the sawdust ratio until their sausages are 100% sawdust, pig fat and artificial flavorings.
 The change happens so slowly that no one really notices.
 Nobody actually likes the new sausage, some eat it because Whirled Vision gives it to them for free, others toss it in the trash.
 Meanwhile, I’ve gone out of business.
 People occasionally tell me, “Your sausage was great, but it was just too expensive!”
 Pigtopia drastically undercut my prices, while still keeping a big profit margin.

 What happened?
-Those paying the cost, via donations to Whirled Vision, were different from those consuming (or refusing to consume) the sausage.
+Those paying the cost, via donations to Whirled Vision, were different from those consuming (or throwing out) the sausage.
 Whirled Vision didn’t know that the sausage was stuffed with sawdust, nor did it investigate occasional complaints.
 It found people who would smile as they received the stuff, it sent photos to donors, and the money kept coming.
 Why ruin a good thing with unnecessary questions?

 Schooling is more complicated than sausage, of course.
-Young people, even knowing many unemployed graduates, often choose to enter college, frequently working in the evening to pay their way.
+Young people, even aware that many graduates cannot find a job, often choose to enter college, frequently working in the evening to pay their way.
 They’ve heard all their life that education is the road to success; that message overcomes their doubts.
-And what better options do they really have?
+And what better options do they have?
 Even for those without scholarships, it’s more affordable because foreign donors have often paid for the construction and subsidize much of the overhead.

 Other factors also contribute to weak economies and joblessness, but failed schools, which go through the motions without offering the education that’s needed, are a big one.
 It was inevitable that sausage quality would drop when the people paying for it were far removed from those eating it.
 Likewise, every dollar that flows into a school system with no accountability, without demanding any benefit for students, asking merely that the charity make faraway donors feel good, will tend to lower the quality of education.